-Creatine supplements that are 100% Creatine Monohydrate will also be more effective and healthy than the Creatine supplements that include artificial muscle builders.
+Creatine supplements that are 100 percent creatine monohydrate will also be more effective and healthy than the creatine supplements that include artificial muscle builders.

 It is proven that too much muscle mass could put too much wear and tear on your muscles and body, creating injuries that could have been avoided without the product.

-Recommended doses for the produce should be followed in order to avoid health risks that go in coordination with the product.
+Recommended doses of creatine should be followed in order to avoid health risks specific to the product.

-If you have kidney or health risks before taking this product, Creatine supplements may not be the best product to take.
-It could increase health risks for certain diseases that you may have, but it could also help.
+If you have kidney or health risks before taking this product, creatine supplements may not be right for you.

-There are diseases and illnesses, however, that may be helped or cured with Creatine Supplements.
-Some of these diseases include congestive heart failure, depression or even bi-polar syndromes.
+There are diseases and illnesses that may be helped or cured through the aid of creatine supplementation.
+Some of these diseases include congestive heart failure, depression, or even bipolar disorder.

-Other diseases that may be helped with Creatine supplementation include Parkinson’s and Arthritis.
-Even though Creatine is used to benefit those who are suffering from these diseases, it should still be taken in the correct dosage rather than loaded.
+Other diseases that may be helped through creatine supplementation include Parkinson’s and arthritis.
+Even though creatine is used to benefit those who are suffering from these diseases, it should still be taken in the correct dosage rather than loaded.

-The ATP levels which are increased in the body from taking these Creatine supplements can be directly related to the energy level that is produced for these individuals.
+The ATP levels which are increased in the body from taking creatine supplements can be directly related to the energy level that is produced for these individuals.

-Many health care providers may actually recommend protein supplements or vitamins before encouraging to take a Creatine supplement, however, physical therapists may think differently.
+Many healthcare providers may actually recommend protein supplements or vitamins before encouraging you to take a creatine supplement.
+However, physical therapists may think differently.

-Physical therapists’ job is to help athletes as well as everyday individuals recover from their injuries and recover full functionality.
-When the patient has completed their physical therapy, the physical therapist may recommend some type of supplement or vitamin to keep them strong and continuing to recover.
+Physical therapists’ job is to help athletes, as well as everyday individuals, recover from injuries and recover full functionality.
+When the patient has completed physical therapy, the physical therapist may recommend some type of supplement or vitamin to keep them strong and continuing to recover.

-Muscle growth is the number one effectiveness of a Creatine product, however, muscle repair is also another component of the product.
+Muscle growth is the number one effect of a creatine product, however, muscle repair is also another component of the product.
 Are you are going to physical therapy in order to repair your muscles from a tear or some other injury?

-In other cases, Creatine supplements can be used as treatment for specific diseases.
-Although the effects for Creatine may be short term rather than long term, if they are used correctly in the right amount of doses, the frequency of the usage can help those effects last longer.
+In other cases, creatine supplements can be used as a treatment for specific diseases.
+Although the effects of creatine may be short-term rather than long-term, if they are used correctly in the right amount of doses, the frequency of the usage can help those effects last longer.